 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 The Adrenal Glands

-Most people can have their adrenal gland taken out through small wounds in their belly or back (with a laparoscope).
-Some will require a 3 to 9 inch incision (open approach) to remove the gland.
+Most people have their adrenal gland taken out through small wounds in their belly or back (with a laparoscope).
+Some will require a 3-9-inch incision (open approach) to remove the gland.

 You will stay in the hospital overnight.
-You will most likely go home the day after surgery.
+Most people go home the next day.
 Wear loose, comfortable clothing.